Medicaid

-Medicaid covers healthcare costs for people with low incomes, while Medicare is a universal program providing health coverage for the elderly.
-Medicaid offers benefits not normally covered by Medicare, including nursing home care and personal care services.
+Along with Medicare, Tricare, ChampVA, and CHIP, Medicaid is one of the several Federal Government-sponsored medical insurance programs in the United States.
+Medicaid covers healthcare costs for people with low incomes; Medicare is a universal program providing health coverage for the elderly; and the CHIP program covers uninsured children in families with incomes that are too high to be covered by Medicaid.
+Medicaid offers elder care benefits not normally covered by Medicare, including nursing home care and personal care services.
 There are also dual health plans for people who have both Medicaid and Medicare.